 Recently while traveling, I tore a hole in a pair of slacks and found myself in my hotel room, watching a storm blow through Rome while plying needle and thread, managing a credible weave over the tear.
 It was a small repair but the satisfaction I took in it was huge.
 In another age I might have been called a “notable needlewoman” but these days, particularly in the West, such skills as sewing, darning, or weaving are little appreciated and too often denigrated as old-fashioned or “house-wifey,” even though needles have always been plied by both men and women.
 We find it easier to simply throw a torn piece away or (if we remember) put it in our junk piles “for the poor.”

-It occurred to me while reading two separate piece on Aleteia this week that when we lose (or never acquire) sewing skills we not only become less resourceful in a personal emergency, as when traveling, we also have one less way to make a positive impact on the world around us, both locally or in the far-away places.
+It occurred to me while reading two separate pieces on Aleteia this week that when we lose (or never acquire) sewing skills we not only become less resourceful in a personal emergency, as when traveling, we also have one less way to make a positive impact on the world around us, both locally or in the far-away places.

 Almost nothing has touched and inspired me as much as the story of a 12-year-old Tasmanian boy who felt a felt a singular calling to bring something good to the lives of sick children, and taught himself to sew, in order to do it.
 His story was featured over at the Daily Catch blog — part of three great tales featuring young people — and young Campbell Remess knocked me out.
 His family is pretty awesome, too: